Women are raised differently. These six Nigerian women talk about what it’s like having strict parents .

 I’ve learned to keep a lot to myself.
 I don’t talk about anything, and I stopped asking for permission to go anywhere because it was always futile.
 My lying skills have been perfected, and they think they know me but they only know the me I’ve shown them.

 I have strict anti social parents.
 My parents don’t have friends and their family isn’t close-knit so I don’t any sort of relationship with my relatives.
 We’re like an island.
-I’ve never attended a wedding, birthday party, naming ceremony, stayed at my cousins’, that kind thing. start to lie instinctively around them like you’re a compulsive liar.
-You don’t think about it too much, it just flows.
+I’ve never attended a wedding, birthday party, naming ceremony, stayed at my cousins’, that kind thing.
+I start to lie instinctively around them like a compulsive liar.
+I don’t think about it too much, it just flows.
 I pick and choose when to lie and they trust me because they’ve never caught me.
 My parents don’t think I need fun, so they don’t think I do anything for fun.

 I was warned to never have a social media account from a very tender age, but I was curious so I made a Facebook account and my parents found it.
 I knew hell that day.
 My mum kicked and punched me.
 I couldn’t fight back, so I just sat there and let her beat me.
 I was 15 at the time.
 Rebelling was something I had to teach myself because they will control any and everything they can.
 I got my first phone when I was 17, and I bought it for myself.
 My dad once beat me up, stripped me, punished me all night and woke up at midnight to beat me again because he found my Instagram.
 I always tell people, no one can hurt me more than my parents have.
 There’s no insult that can hurt me cause I’ve heard it all from my parents before.